furnstahl/Physics-8820/_sources/content/Basics/lecture_02.md

 Let's first play a bit with the simulation and then come back and think of the details.

 * Note a few of the Python features
     * class for data called Data.
-Easy copared to C++!
+Easy compared to C++!
     * function to make a type of plot that is made repeatedly
     * elaborate widget $\Longrightarrow$ use as guide for making your own!
 (Optional!)
 Read from the bottom up to understand the structure.